mgerasika/typescript-to-swagger/README.md

-## Find all interfaces into project diractory
+## Find all interfaces into project directory and return information about it.

 ### Example Interface